ROCm/aomp/bin/patches/README.md

 ## Why do we remove patches after installation?

 This allows developers to pull updates for non-AOMP components.
-This is often done with the clone_aomp.sh script.
+This is typically done with the execution of the clone_aomp.sh script.
 If we left the component patched, pull operations could fail.

+## What about the composite source tarball?
+Is this patched?

+Yes, it is patched.
+The script create_release_tarball.sh uses aomp_common_vars and applies each patch then reverses the patch when complete.

 ## Updating an Existing Patch